w3f/Grants-Program/applications/zeeve_larch_phase_2.md

 ### Project Details

-**Zeeve Larch** is currently can do a deployment of with main configurations but still lacks many other configuration parameters that was introduced during the previous development cycle and guided declarative testing input.
+**Zeeve Larch** can currently can do a deployment with main configurations but still lacks many other configuration parameters that were introduced during the previous development cycle and guided declarative testing input.
 The following development will result in rich configuration parameters and guided declarative testing input, along with Monitoring support in Kubernetes based deployments.

 **Mocks**